©2026 Georgia-Pacific. All rights reserved.

 2000

-Acquired Ft.
-James Corp. & consumer brands Brawny®, Quilted Northern® and Dixie.
+Georgia-Pacific acquired Ft.
+James Corp. & consumer brands Brawny®, Quilted Northern® and Dixie®.

 1994